aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Hard work pays off in the future.
-Laziness pays off now.
+> 🥠 Three can keep a secret, if you get rid of two.

 ### Let's play! 🎮